-A TRP allows an individual to overcome their inadmissibility for a specified reason and for a specified period of time.
+A TRP allows an individual to overcome their inadmissibility for a specified reason and for a specific period of time.
 The applicant is required to demonstrate there is a significant reason they must enter Canada.
 A person who is criminally inadmissible to Canada, is inadmissible for work, study, visitation purposes and is prohibited from submitting an application for Canadian permanent residence.
-A Temporary Resident Permit Canada will help an inadmissible person gain entry to Canada, though only for a temporary purpose.
+A Temporary Resident Permit will help an inadmissible person gain entry to Canada, though only on temporary grounds.
 In other words, a TRP can only be used for entry to Canada as a foreign worker, foreign student or as a visitor but not for any permanent residency processes.

 A Temporary Resident Permit Canada is required until such time as criminal inadmissibility has been removed, either through applying for the criminal rehabilitation process or deemed rehabilitation.
-There are several different circumstances that could constitute criminal inadmissibility.
-For example if a person has been convicted of an offence and:
+There are several different circumstances that could result in criminal inadmissibility and cause a person to need a TRP.
+For example, if a person has been convicted of an offence and:

 • Less than five years have elapsed since the completion of the sentence

 • More than five years have elapsed since the completion of the sentence and the inadmissible person has not applied for, or received, a positive decision on an application for criminal rehabilitation